-Real Estate Reports
+Real Estate Reports and Analysis

-Thus, there is a new form of risk in homeownership (cycle risk).
+As a result, there is a new form of risk in homeownership (cycle risk).
 Specifically, cycle risk considers the point in any particular cycle at which housing is purchased, the degree of over/underpricing, and the degree of implied pressure on the demand for homeownership.

 The better we understand housing cycles, the better we will be able to manage them.